 Is acne caused by a poor diet?

-Individual foods cannot cause acne, and there is no hard evident that shows specific foods can cause or worsen acne.
+Individual foods cannot cause acne, and there is no hard evidence that shows specific foods can cause or worsen acne.
 There is stronger evidence to suggest that low zinc levels may play a role, but zinc deficiency is extremely unlikely in the majority of acne patients.

 Lack of good nutrition however will reduce the skins capacity to fight infection and to heal itself.